BhaGur/InfoSec/week1.md

 * $ cd .. changes directory up

 ## Bandit oh-five
 I solved the first five levels of the over the wire: Bandit.
 The tasks were not that difficult as the commands used for the first five tasks were what I have used previously.
 Below are some of the screenshots that I saved while completing the tasks.
+The tasks was to put some commands and search files which consisted the passowrd for the following level.

 <img src="https://github.com/BhaGur/InfoSec/blob/main/bandit0.png" width="400" height="150">
 <img src="https://github.com/BhaGur/InfoSec/blob/main/bandit1.png" width="400" height="150">